 South Gerstle Cove also has picnic tables, a primitive toilet, and a beautiful, exposed view of the ocean.

 There are over 20 miles of hiking and equestrian trails to explore in Salt Point State Park.
 Trail maps are available at the entrance station.

 The park includes one of the first underwater areas in California, Gerstle Cove Marine Reserve, where marine life is completely protected.
 The cove affords shelter for the hand launching of small boats and divers come to the cove to explore the wonders of the undersea world.

 Marine life can be experienced on land during low tide in the rocky intertidal zone through tide pool exploration.
 When exploring these areas remember that many of these organisms can be damaged or destroyed by even the simple act of turning over a rock and exposing the animals to the sun.

-Fishing is permitted throughout the area with a valid fishing license, with the exception of Gerstle Cove Marine Reserve and in the designated MLPA(Marine Protected Areas) areas in the northern section of the park..
+Fishing is permitted throughout the area with a valid fishing license, with the exception of Gerstle Cove Marine Reserve and north of the parking lot at Fisk Mill Day Use, as part of the Stewart's Point Marine Reserve.
+The rest of Salt Point State Park is part of the Salt Point State Marine Conservation Area and only the take of finfish is permitted.
 The rocky coastline at Salt Point provides many excellent ocean fishing opportunities.
 Using bait of squid, shrimp, mussels, or smelt you can catch lingcod, cabezon, rockfish, and greenlings while fishing from the rocks.
-Be careful to stay back from the waves reach, since the rocks can be slippery and the ocean is rough.
+Be careful to stay back from the waves' reach, since rocks can be slippery and the ocean surf is rough.